Schemes to reduce flood risk in Calderdale

 The Council is currently working in partnership with the Environment Agency and contractors delivering Flood Risk Reduction Schemes (FRRS) 1 and 2 across the borough.
 On completion, these schemes will provide important drainage and other important flood relief measures.
 This will help eradicate damaging run-off waters from steep sided valleys, as well as overflow from the river and canal.

 FRRS 1 schemes at Bacup Road, Shop Lock, Nutclough, Woodland View and Pin Hill are complete.
 Construction at Burnt Acres to improve highway drainage is complete, and is awaiting final legal agreement with the landowner to be operational.
-The Strategic Outline Business Case for Park Road, Elland has been submitted and construction is expected to commence and be completed in 2018.
+The Strategic Outline Business Case for Park Road, Elland has been submitted and construction is expected to commence and be completed in early 2019.

 Strategic Outline Business Cases have been produced for all projects in Group A of the FRRS 2 schemes to facilitate the next stage of the design process.
 These projects include: